daniel-frenkel/Valar-Systems/VAL-1000/README.md

 When prompted, enter the wifi password "password".
 If you want to change this, you can modify the code in the API.h file for the variable ap_password.

+In your browser, enter http://192.168.4.1/

 You are now connected to the device and can begin to control the motor directly.

+## Step 5 - Add board to your network

+It's best to add this device to your network so you do not need to connect to it directly.

+To do so, go to http://192.168.4.1/wifi

+Enter in the name and password of your wifi router.
+Your device will now connect to your router.

+Change your wifi network back to your router because you will get disconnected from the VALAR-AP network.

+You now need to find the IP address that your router assigned to the VAL-1000 device.
+To do this, use a network scanning tool like [angryip](https://angryip.org/)

+The hostname should be "esp32-arduino".
+Find the IP address of this device and enter the IP address into your browser.

+You should now be connected to the device.